miklos-martin/miklos-martin.github.io/_posts/2015-01-29-how-to-spend-a-few-hours-with-a-5-minute-configuration-task.md

 date: 2015-01-29
 categories: wasting time
 ---
-I needed to add CORS support to a server.
+I needed to add CORPS support to a server.
 OK, I've heard of it, I just set some Allow-Whatever headers and I'm done.
 5 minutes.

 The server is running nginx, and php-fpm to serve a PHP application.
 I thought I won't bother with these settings in the application code, I can do this in the nginx config.
 I fired up google, searched for it a bit, and almost immediately found what I needed: [this example configuration][cors-nginx]